vchavali/svadhyayam.github.io/tcm-1.1.1.md

     2\. <span class="annotation n" data-v="*">detecting an undetected fact</span>, or

-Assuming the <span class="annotation n" data-v="*">universal factuality</span> of observation, and given that observation is a natural kind:
+Assuming the <span class="annotation n" data-v="*">universal factuality</span> of observation, and given that observation is not a natural kind:

     3\. <span class="annotation n" data-v="*">being nonrecollective awareness</span>, or